TheMisterOdd/Breeze/README.md

 Leiva is written in [Go](https://golang.org/) and its resultant code is compiled with [gcc](https://github.com/gcc-mirror/gcc).
 The interpreter and the translater of Leiva is written in Go, then the compilation process takes place in C.

 ###### Translater:
 The translater is in charge of converting the Leiva language into C language and then, compile it with gcc.
-That gives Leiva, the powerful syntax of it and the power an speed of C.
+That gives Leiva the capability of having a powerful syntax and the low-level and speed of C.

 ## Compilation